BlazeEMP/Social-API/README.md

   No contributing, feel free to fork and use on your own for learning and testing.

+  ## Contributions

+  Answer from https://stackoverflow.com/questions/46155/how-can-i-validate-an-email-address-in-javascript/46181#46181 used for regex and validate function layout

   ## Tests

   Using a tool like insomnia to send http requests to all the API paths.